The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Inference in stochastic processes

+MLE estimators are typically used when comparing models of equal complexity, serving as a reference against which formulations with non-flat priors are evaluated~\cite{van_dongen_2006}.
+On the other hand, when prior information is available or the models under comparison differ in parametric complexity, the MAP framework incorporates prior knowledge and regularizes parameter estimates to mitigate overfitting.
+We focus on these estimators for simplicity of presentation, although more general posterior inference—where one works with probability distributions over parameters and models rather than single point estimates—is also possible, as all these formulations rely on the same central object of our analysis: the likelihood.

-The solution to Eq.~\eqref{eq:gradient_of_likelihood}, here denoted as $\hat{\vec{\Theta}}$, is the maximum likelihood estimator (MLE) of the parameters.
-The MLE has been shown to be the optimal parameter estimator, in the sense that it minimizes errors and converges to the true parameter values in the limit of infinitely many observations, provided that the time-series likelihood can be evaluated exactly~\cite{Craigmile2023,sorensen2004,Rossi2010}.
+Parameter estimation through the MLE and MAP methods have been shown to converge to the true parameter values in the limit of infinitely many observations, provided that the time-series likelihood can be evaluated exactly~\cite{Craigmile2023,sorensen2004,Rossi2010}.
 However, analytical solutions to Eq.~\eqref{eq:FPK-equation} are known only for a few specific models.
-In general, the time-series likelihood is accessible only through approximations which introduce biased errors in the MLE framework.
-Generating estimates of the time-series likelihood in feasible computational times and assessing the errors introduced by these approximations are the main objectives of current research related to the MLE method~\cite{Craigmile2023}.
+In general, the time-series likelihood is accessible only through approximations, which introduce biased errors in the inference framework.
+Generating estimates of the time-series likelihood in feasible computational times and assessing the errors introduced by these approximations are the main objectives of current research related to the inference in the context of SDEs~\cite{Craigmile2023}.